 “Besides the wide selection and low maintenance, quartz can be manufactured in jumbo slabs, which makes it ideal for expansive islands,” Sara says.
 “This means our clients can have a perfectly seamless and truly gorgeous countertop.”

-The “newest kid on the block” when it comes to countertops, Sara explains, is epoxy.
+The “newest kid on the block” when it comes to countertop trends, Sara explains, is epoxy.
 Epoxy is often used to resurface old countertops but can also be applied over wood.
 It must be created on-site versus typical counter materials which are fabricated offsite and installed at the residence.

 Epoxy counters offer limitless variety in design including colors and patterns.
 It can be created to look like marble, granite, concrete, stone, or something completely unique and custom.
 These counters can be metallic or matte and are always seamless with a luminous high gloss, which protects the color beneath.
 Epoxy is food safe, durable, heat resistant, and easy to clean.